Accenture/openathon-2019-angular/lab-01/README.md

 ## Project Folder Structure
 Once we have the project created and all is working, it's important to understand what *Angular Cli* has created for us.

-In Visual Studio Code have a look to the project folder and file structure:
+In Visual Studio Code have a look at the project folder and file structure:

 <p align="center">
     <img src="./resources/folderStructure.png">